Language injections let you work with pieces of code inside string literals as well as tags or attributes in XML-like languages.

-You can configure language injection rules in the Settings/Preferences dialog (Ctrl+Alt+S).
-Go to .
+You can configure language injection rules on thepage of IntelliJ IDEA settings (Ctrl+Alt+S).

 All pre-defined injection rules are configured for the Built-in scope.
 In other words, they are global (and therefore available in all IntelliJ IDEA projects).
 Custom rules can be configured for the IDE or for one project only.
 To change the scope of custom injections, use the icon.

 To configure custom injection rules, click to add a new rule, or copy a predefined rule and change its settings.

 You can configure the settings so that each time you use a certain method, the IDE will inject the selected language, for example, SQL.

 In the Setting/Preferences dialog (Ctrl+Alt+S), go to .